tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 Today's class will be a fairly gentle ramp up to the rest of the week.
 It will provide students with the skills to work with time series data in pandas (e.g. slicing rows by date), and it will furnish them with necessary concepts for days 2 and 3.

 The mathematical details of tools such as Hodrick-Prescott filter and linear regression are discussed in some detail.
 They are provided to give students an understanding of what happens under the hood.
 However, do not get so bogged down in explaining the niceties that derails the pace of the class.

+* The goal should be to transmit the mathematical and statistical concepts and approaches at a level required to complete the activity.
+Students should then independently research and reinforce the concepts outside of class.

-Slack out some of the following helpful links, and encourage students to conduct research and review supplementary resources outside of class.
+* Slack out some of the following helpful links, and encourage students to conduct research and review supplementary resources outside of class.

   * TBD

   * TBD

   * TBD

 ### Class Slides and Time Tracker